About

 3. reason for the release

-4. mailing or electronic address the records are to be sent; and
+4. mailing address the records are to be sent; and

 5. transcript request form by the student.